Facebook Ad campaigns are proven to help increase brand recognition of your indie game, but also can help you increase sales for your indie game.

 Below is an example of how effective video views can be in terms of helping increase indirect traffic growth to an indie game Steam store.

-In this instances, when the video view campaign went live, organic, direct and referral traffic to the Steam store increased dramatically.
+In this instance, when the video view campaign was launched, organic, direct and referral traffic to the Steam store increased dramatically.
 No other promotions or campaigns were running during this time.